 - a) Cash and cash equivalents and short-term investments are classified as assets at fair value and any period change in fair value is recorded through interest income in the consolidated statement of income, as applicable. - b) Accounts receivable and other receivables are recognized initially at fair value and subsequently are classified as assets at amortized cost using the effective interest rate method, less loss allowance.
-Interest income is recorded in the consolidated statement of income, as applicable.

-Notes to the Consolidated Financial Statements For the Year ended December 31, 2020 c) Accounts payable, credit facilities, the debt portion of the convertible debenture, the construction loan, borrowings and other liabilities are classified as other financial liabilities and are measured at amortized cost using the effective interest rate method.
+Interest income is recorded in the consolidated statement of income, as applicable. - c) Accounts payable, credit facilities, the debt portion of the convertible debenture, debt portion of debenture with warrants, the construction loans, borrowings and other liabilities are classified as other financial liabilities and are measured at amortized cost using the effective interest rate method.
 Interest expense is recorded in the consolidated statement of income, as applicable.